digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/troubleshoot/cnqs-faq.rst

 ::

-   rm
-   /Users/USER/Code/cn-quickstart/quickstart/daml/.sdk/daml-sdk-3.2.0-snapshot.20241031.13398.0.vf95d2607-macos-x86_64-ee.tar.gz
+   rm /Users/USER/Code/cn-quickstart/quickstart/daml/.sdk/daml-sdk-3.2.0-snapshot.20241031.13398.0.vf95d2607-macos-x86_64-ee.tar.gz

-💡 USER in /Users/USER/ will display your username.
+.. note:: `USER` in `/Users/USER/` will display your username.
 Copy and paste from your terminal.
 NOT this FAQ.

 Reattempt make install-daml-sdk.